 Similarly, Blue Apron offers a Fast & Easy preference with meals designed to be ready in 30 minutes, including sheet-pan recipes that are light on prep.
 There are some Ready to Cook meals, too, that come with pre-chopped ingredients and a recyclable baking tin.
 All you have to do is assemble it and pop it in the oven!

-Blue Apron also has a range of prepared meals for fans of super-quick dinners: its 5-minute Heat & Eat options.
-There are at least 3 each week and these microwave meals are slightly easier than Home Chef’s – just pierce the film and heat in one go (most of Home Chef’s Fast & Fresh meals require assembly and heating in stages).
+Blue Apron also has a range of prepared meals for fans of super-quick dinners: the Prepared & Ready section and Heat & Eat meals in the Add-ons and Market sections.
+These microwave meals are slightly easier than Home Chef’s – just pierce the film and heat in one go (most of Home Chef’s Fast & Fresh meals require assembly and heating in stages).

 Both services expect you to have some pantry basics like olive oil on hand.
 Home Chef makes it clear which utensils and ingredients you’ll need for each recipe, while Blue Apron doesn’t make this information as obvious.